Susanna Dickinson: Susanna's witness accounts

 Other survivors, including Enrique Esparza (the son of Alamo defender Gregorio Esparza) confirmed some of Susanna's account.

 Since Susanna was an intelligent and well-spoken woman, Santa Anna had her identify the bodies of all the commanders and main players.

 After the Alamo

-Illiterate, Susanna left no written accounts of what happened in the Alamo, but did give several similar oral accounts.
+Susanna left no personal written accounts of what happened at the Battle of the Alamo, as she was illiterate.
+However, she did give numerous oral accounts and interviews.
 She remarried soon afterward to a man named John Williams on Nov 27, 1837, but they divorced almost immediately afterward on the grounds of cruelty.
 She married a third time on Dec 20, 1838 to a man named Francis P. Herring, but he died of alcoholism in 1843.
-She married a fourth time on Dec 7, 1847, to a man named Peter Belles, but they divorced in 1857, allegedly due to her having an affair.
+She married a fourth time on Dec 7, 1847, to a man named Peter Bellows (also known as Bellis or Belles).
+By 1854, Susanna had left him, and Bellows filed for divorce in 1857, accusing her of adultery and prostitution.
+There is no evidence that Susanna ever engaged in prostitution.
 On Dec 9, 1857 she married a fifth and final time to a man named Joseph W. Hannig, a cabinet maker, and with whom she remained for the rest of her life.